yamayamasan/httpworkerjs/README.md

 # httpworkerjs

-HTTP client for browsers using WebWorker
+Minimam HTTP client for browsers using WebWorker

 # Example